Paradoxical noise preference in RNNs: Methods

 \subsection{Tasks for illustrating the effect of noise}

 To study the effect of noise in CTRNNs (Figure \ref{fig:ExpositoryRNN}), we trained both noise-in and noise-out variants on simple tasks and evaluated their performance, focusing on whether or not there is a nonzero noise level for optimal performance at test time.
-We mainly focus on a simple function approximation task to illustrate the phenomenon, but we also include a single-neuron regulator task to build intuition and a more complex maze navigation task to test whether the results we see in these simpler tasks are general enough to apply in a more neuroscientifically relevant context.
-All three are supervised learning tasks, trained by minimizing a mean squared error loss function; see Appendix \ref{trainDets} for further training details.
-We provide the essential elements of the three tasks in the remainder of this section; see Appendix \ref{taskDets} for detailed equations and implementation information.
+We mainly focus on a simple function approximation task to illustrate the phenomenon, but we also include a single-neuron regulator task to build intuition and three more complex tasks/task families used in cognitive neuroscience to test whether the results we see in these simpler tasks are general enough to apply in more neuroscientifically relevant contexts.
+All these tasks are supervised learning tasks, trained by minimizing a mean squared error loss function; see Appendix \ref{trainDets} for further training details.
+We provide the essential elements of the tasks in the remainder of this section; see Appendix \ref{taskDets} for detailed equations and implementation information.